 Cost Advantage

-That cost difference directly translates into a learning advantage.
+As a result, that cost difference directly translates into a learning advantage.
 Lower costs mean you can afford to study longer, or invest savings into additional instruction hours.
 More hours with the language equals faster acquisition.

 Air Quality and Environment